Seba-Alawneh/maze/README.md

 ## Maze Generation Algorithm

-We use **Randomized Prim's Algorithm**:
+We use the **Recursive Backtracker** algorithm (a randomized Depth-First Search):

-1. Start from the entry cell, mark it as part of the maze.
+1. Start from the entry cell, mark it as visited, and push it to a stack.
-2. Maintain a "frontier" list of all unvisited cells adjacent to the maze.
+2. While the stack is not empty, peek at the top cell (the current cell).
+3. Find all unvisited neighbors of the current cell and pick one at random.
-3. Repeatedly pick a random cell from the frontier, connect it to one random already-visited neighbor (knocking down the wall between them), mark it visited, and add its own unvisited neighbors to the frontier.
+4. If a valid unvisited neighbor exists, remove the wall between the current cell and the neighbor, mark the neighbor as visited, and push it to the stack.
+5. If no unvisited neighbors exist (meaning we hit a dead end), pop the current cell from the stack to backtrack to the previous intersection.
-4. Stop when the frontier is empty — every reachable cell is now part of a single spanning tree.
+6. Stop when the stack is empty — every reachable cell is now connected and part of a single spanning tree.
-5. If `PERFECT=False`, an extra ~5% of interior walls are removed afterwards to introduce loops (multiple possible paths), while carefully avoiding the "42" pattern cells.
+7. If `PERFECT=False`, an extra ~5% of interior walls are removed afterwards to introduce loops (multiple possible paths), while carefully avoiding the "42" pattern cells.

 ### Why this algorithm

-We initially implemented a **Recursive Backtracker** (randomized depth-first search with a stack), which is simpler to reason about but has a well-known side effect: it tends to produce very long, winding corridors with few branches.
-On our grid, this meant the *unique* path between entry and exit (since `PERFECT=True` guarantees only one path exists) would sometimes snake through more than half of the maze — visually "flooding" the screen with the solution path and overwhelming the "42" pattern instead of leaving it clearly visible.

-We measured this directly: over repeated random generations, the Recursive Backtracker produced solution paths ranging from ~66 to ~168 cells (out of ~280 usable cells).
-Switching to Randomized Prim's Algorithm — which grows the maze from many directions at once instead of a single advancing line — consistently produced much shorter, more balanced solution paths (~34 to ~46 cells) while still satisfying every correctness requirement of the specification (full connectivity, coherent walls, sealed borders, no open area wider than 2 cells, and exactly one path when `PERFECT=True`).

-One subtlety we had to handle: the "42" pattern cells are marked as already "visited" before generation starts (so the algorithm never carves into them), but they must never be treated as a legitimate connection point either.
-We solve this without any extra class attribute or method: a "42" cell is recognized at runtime because it permanently keeps all 4 walls closed (`get_hex() == 'F'`), the only exception being the entry cell itself, which also starts fully closed before its very first wall is opened.
+We implemented the Recursive Backtracker because it is an elegant, stack-based approach that generates classic "perfect" mazes.
+It is known for producing mazes with a high "river" factor—meaning it creates long, winding corridors and deep dead ends.
+This makes the maze visually striking and suitably challenging to solve.

+One subtlety we had to handle: the "42" pattern cells are embedded before generation starts.
+We avoid carving into them by ensuring the algorithm checks the wall constraints (`get_hex() != 'F'`) when identifying valid neighbors and applying imperfections, keeping the pattern perfectly intact.

 ## Reusable Code